 Every week The Bulletin is sent to all families, students, and staff via email.
-The Bulletin is also available online at www.charlemont.org/bulletin.
 It gives an update on the calendar and activities, lists special events, and, in general, provides useful information to The Academy community.
-Please do take the time to read through each Bulletin.
+Please take the time to read through each Bulletin.